Webhooks within your bots (New Web App)

 Real Time Value In Message Content

-When this message is triggered by the bot, a webhook request for these values will be sent to to the endpoint in my organisation.
-The values returned will be populated into the message and sent before the bot moves to the Next step.
-If the webhook request isn't successful, the bot will go down the Failure Step route or simply display "null" for value not retrieved.
+When this message is triggered by the bot, a webhook request will be sent to the designated endpoint within our organization to retrieve the required values.
+The returned values will be populated into the message and sent before the bot proceeds to the next step.

 Using real-time values to make logical decision